Why choose Herts?

 Taught sessions are built around discussion, discovery, shared learning and peer review with tutor support and expertise immediately at hand.
-All modules are constructed so that the focus of the work should be upon your individual interests and professional requirements.
+All modules are constructed to focus on individual interests and professional requirements.

-- For each 30 credit module, attendance at between 7/8 twilight sessions per module
+- For each 30 credit module attendance equates to 10 Twilight Sessions per module (or equivalent)

 - A significant amount of private study and reading